Dear Class of 2029,

 Location: Chapel

-Join us for a special welcome from President Elizabeth Bradley, Interim Dean of the Faculty Brian Daly, Dean of the College Carlos Alamo, and Vassar Student Association President Emily Doucet.
+Join us for a special welcome from President Elizabeth Bradley, Dean of the Faculty Demetrius Eudell, Dean of the College Carlos Alamo, and the president of the Vassar Student Association, Mariya Novosad.

 4:00 p.m.–5:00 p.m.: Reception and Family & Friends Farewell

-Gather on the President’s Lawn for refreshments and to meet administrators from various campus offices.
+Join us on the Chapel Lawn for refreshments and a chance to connect with administrators from various campus offices.
 It’s time to say farewell!
-This is the last event during Orientation for families and friends.
+This is the final event for families and friends during orientation.
+If you stay in the area longer, consider heading to The Salt Line to continue the conversation.
+Families received a discount card in their folder earlier today—take advantage of it!

 5:00 p.m.–6:15 p.m.: Student Fellow Group Meal